 Although work commenced on the Northgate scheme in July 2020, extensive prior site investigations were needed to finalise the drain tunnel route, check existing underground services and geology, as well as enabling works along St. Martins Way and Nicholas Street to remove the central reservations and lighting columns ahead of the main tunnel works.
 Some of this was done during lockdown but it was not possible to do all the tunnel works in this time.

-Standard working hours will be necessary due to the proximity of the drain works to city centre residential areas and hotels along the tunnel route; however, we are exploring ways to minimise the works duration and complete as soon and as safe to do so.
+Standard weekday and Saturday morning working hours only will be necessary out of consideration for the proximity of the drain works to city centre residential areas and hotels along the tunnel route.
+However, we are exploring ways to minimise the work duration and complete as soon and as safe to do so.

 - City Walls Road

 Although Clockwise will come into effect from 16 November, Nuns Road is not expected to close until April 2021 and reopen in September 2021, this is to allow for significant drain shaft works in the road at the junction of Nuns Road and Grosvenor Road, so only emergency vehicles and cyclists will have access to this junction for safety reasons.